iluvjava/Python-JS-Csharp-ClusterFuck/My Frontend JS library/README.md

     if prefix is not specified, the id of the parent element will be the id, if parent doesn't have id, then the id prefix will be empty.
     **Index starts at 0**

-### Objectification
+### Promisify
+- params:
+    - Synchronous function
-- parems:
+- returns:
-    arg: JSON
-- This function will make a JSON object into actual javascript object the represents visual elements on the page.
-Making the page more interactive.
+    - function but encapsulated in a promise, similar to the promisify in node js.

 # About Some Technical Details
 ## Promises and Async Function